 They pack on the most size and strength and deliver results the fastest.
 Pretty boy bodybuilding is OUT.
 Squats, Deads, Benching and heavy curls.

 - Bodyweight Training on a regular basis.
 High reps for muscular endurance as well as muscular hypertrophy.
 Bodyweight training performed through the day in a 'Grease the Groove' fashion ala Pavel, always performing the exercise when fresh, with solid technique, never training to failure to maximize gains in size and strength while ensuring full recovery.

-These guys understand that training is a ritual, a place where they can clear the mind of all problems and focus on something good, take care of health, both physical AND mental.
+These guys understand that training is a ritual, a place where they can clear the mind of all problems and focus on something good, take care of their own health, both physical AND mental.
 It's about taking ownership which translates to a stronger Life.

-These men are using water filled bags and jugs, lifting their bunk beds, etc. I remember watching a video ages ago with inmates training using the picnic tables that were out in the yard.
-It inspired me to crank a ton of exercises during circuits I was using with my wrestlers at a school yard.
+These men are using water filled bags and jugs, lifting their bunk beds, etc. I remember watching a video ages ago with inmates training using the picnic tables that were out in the yard after their weights were removed from the yard.

 Let's get STRONG.
 Period.

 PS: This is THE place where strength and muscle building are taken to a whole new level, I'm there for you, 24-7-365.

 I'll get an in depth video reviewing my time visiting the prison and everything I learned.